 About the OpenURL Sending Function for CiNii Articles

-Administrators of Institutions with fixed-price contracts are able to set links from CiNii to their systems (such as link resolvers(*NOTE2) and OPACs) by using OpenURL(*NOTE1).
+Administrators of Authentication Institutions are able to set links from CiNii to their systems (such as link resolvers(*NOTE2) and OPACs) by using OpenURL(*NOTE1).

 If an institution has set links, users who are logged in with a Site License Individual ID or are accessing CiNii from their institution will see icons that connect to link resolvers or OPACs.

 The maximum number of links that an institution can set is three.

 【Function Diagram】（*The OpenURL in the diagram has been simplified.）

 Systems that have the OpenURL (1.0 or 0.1) receiving function and systems that provide search or display by receiving ISSN as a URL parameter can be linked to.

 For examples, systems such as link resolvers, reference management software (e.g. RefWorks), and OPACs that have an ISSN field can be set up for linking.

 When linking in the OpenURL format, bibliographical information (article title, author name, journal title, etc.) will be sent to the linked page.

 * It came to be able to set two or more settings of OpenURL sending functions by one organization by delimiting the range of registered Internet Protocol address in April, 2010.
 Please see following "How to set links" for details.